chemok78/chart-my-stocks/README.md

-Welcome to Chart My Stocks: stocks charting app that syncs live across clients
+Welcome to WeChart: a stocks charting app that syncs live across clients

-Build with Node, Express, MongoDB and Socket.IO
+Build with Node, Express, Angular JS, MongoDB and Socket.IO

 Live app at https://chartmystocks.herokuapp.com/